TeamHeka/medkit/docs/api/audio.md

 :::{important}
-{class}`~.audio.segmentation.PASpeakerDetector` needs additional dependencies that can be installed with `pip install medkit[pa-speaker-detector]`
+{class}`~.audio.segmentation.PASpeakerDetector` needs additional dependencies that can be installed with `pip install medkit-lib[pa-speaker-detector]`
 :::

 For more details, refer to {mod}`medkit.audio.segmentation.pa_speaker_detector`.